Addiction and Family Recovery

 Family Therapy and Trauma

-Participating in a family recovery program can help individuals with substance use disorders understand how dysfunction within the family may have contributed to their addiction.
-Many people with substance use disorders have a history of trauma; in many cases, this trauma occurred in the home environment.
+Participating in a family recovery treatment program can help individuals with substance use disorders understand how dysfunction within the family may have contributed to their addiction.
+Many people with substance abuse disorders have a history of trauma; in many cases, this trauma occurred in the home environment.
 For example, an individual with an active addiction may have been physically abused as a child or lived in an environment that wasn’t safe for children.
-These traumatic experiences increase the risk of addiction in adulthood.
-Family therapy can help the individual work through traumatic experiences and start to rebuild relationships with family members.
+These traumatic experiences increase the risk of alcohol or drug addiction in adulthood.
+Family therapy during addiction recovery can help the individual work through traumatic experiences and start to rebuild relationships with family members.

 When an individual is actively abusing alcohol or drugs, it can be difficult to have a productive conversation that solves problems rather than creating new ones.
 In a family recovery program, participants learn how to resolve conflict without resorting to aggression or violence.
 Participants also have the opportunity to improve their coping skills, giving them the tools they need to remain calm when discussing difficult subjects.